Bayern Munich's Joshua Kimmich: the 22-year-old who can do it all

 Indeed, some of the attacking positions he takes up are reminiscent of another Bayern and Germany team-mate: Thomas Müller.
 Like the long-serving forward, Kimmich is extremely intelligent and versatile, while perhaps lacking in the technical skills of others.
 Nevertheless, even as a defender he occupies spaces on the pitch in attacking positions that opposition defenders seemingly cannot track, enabling him to score the type of goals Müller has made a career out of scoring.

 In the below clip, taken from a 1-1 draw at home to Cologne last season, Kimmich played in defensive midfield, while he was back at right-back for his country.
 Each goal was expertly taken, but consider the position he found himself in to score them.
 Then consider which goal might have been scored by Müller and which by Lahm, and the extent to which Kimmich resembles not just one of them but both becomes that much clearer.

 Watch: Kimmich scores for Bayern against Cologne on Matchday 6 in 2016/17

 Kimmich has attempted to distance himself from the Lahm comparisons, emphasising his desire to "go his own way" in his career.
 Unfortunately for him, it appears the comparisons will not go away in a hurry, but there are few greater compliments than being mentioned in the same breath as one of the game's modern legends.

 It could be argued he can do more than Lahm going forward, scoring goals as well as assisting them.
-He has six goals in 53 Bundesliga appearances for Bayern; Lahm scored 12 in 332.
-Kimmich also has two goals for Germany in 22 appearances since May 2016, while Lahm managed five in 113 caps, spread over 11 years.
+He has seven goals in 71 Bundesliga appearances for Bayern; Lahm scored 12 in 332.
+Kimmich also has three goals for Germany in 25 appearances since May 2016, while Lahm managed five in 113 caps, spread over 11 years.